MichaelBabiy23/Linux_Terminal/README.txt

 - has_space_around_equal(const char *str): Checks if the input string has a space before or after the equal sign.
 - remove_quotes(char *str): Removes the quotes from the input string.
 - has_quotes(char *args[]): Checks if the args array contains any quoted strings.

+process_manager.c

+- add_process(pid_t pid, char *command): Adds a new process to the process list.
+- remove_process(pid_t pid): Removes a process from the process list by its PID.
+- get_process_command(pid_t pid): Returns the command associated with a process.
+If the process is not found, it returns NULL.
+- print_processes(): Prints all background processes in the process list, displaying associated commands.
+- free_all_processes(): Frees the memory allocated for all processes in the process list.

+process_handler.c

+- execute_child_process(char *args[], int num_args): Executes the given command in a child process.
+- sigchld_handler(int sig): Handles the SIGCHLD signal to clean up zombie processes.
+- setup_sigaction(): Sets up signal handling for SIGCHLD to clean up zombie processes.